ogivuk/home-it/linux-admin.md

 * `-v` increases verbosity.
 Without this option, rsync works silently.
 * `--delete` tells rsync to delete files from the receiving side that are not on the sending side.
 * `--exclude=PATTERN` exclude files matching PATTERN
+* `--size-only` skips files that match in size, even if the timestamps differ
 * `--dry-run` makes rsync perform a trial run that doesn’t make any changes.
 Use with `-v`
 * `--files-from=FILE` specifies the exact list of files to transfer, where the filenames are all relative to the source directory
+* `-e "ssh -F /path/to/configfile"` specifies the exact `ssh` command to use for remote sync

 # Links